 The first is through filing consolidated tax returns.
 If a holding company owns 80% or more of the subsidiaries, then it can present the consolidated tax returns for the whole group.
 In this, the holding company can club the financial numbers of all the subsidiaries with its financial numbers.
 So, if one or more subsidiaries incur a loss, the holding company can use it to offset the tax liability of the subsidiaries making a profit.
 Thus, this helps to lower the overall tax liability.
 Besides, this will also cut down on so many administrative and procedural costs and exercises.

-A holding company structure can also help in lowering or completely eliminating the dividends tax.
+A holding company structure can also help lower or completely eliminate the dividends tax.
 Instead of giving dividends directly to the shareholders, it is possible to distribute the dividend to the holding company.
-This way a shareholder can defer the income tax on dividends when they withdraw it from the holding company.
+This way, a shareholder can defer the income tax on dividends when they withdraw them from the holding company.
 Moreover, shareholders can also entrust the holding company to reinvest the dividends in other assets.

 Favorable Debt Terms

 A holding company is usually a large company with a better credit rating than its subsidiaries.
-Obviously, this will put them in a better and improved position/better bargaining power while going for borrowings.
+This will obviously put them in a better and improved position/bargaining power while going for borrowings.
 And thus, they can obtain loans at better terms and interest rates than the subsidiaries on a stand-alone basis.
 After taking a loan, a holding company could distribute the loan to the subsidiaries.
 Such an arrangement could prove very beneficial in the case of a subsidiary that is a start-up or is a risky project.